Supplementary resources for high school students

 In the News and Examples

-Gregg Easterbrook on the American Standard of Living, podcast on EconTalk
+Gregg Easterbrook on the American Standard of Living, EconTalk podcast episode, March 2007

 Author Gregg Easterbrook talks about the ideas in his latest book, The Progress Paradox: How Life Gets Better While People Feel Worse.
 How has life changed in America over the last century?
 Is the average person getting ahead or are the rich taking all the gains?
 Easterbrook argues that life is better for the average American in almost every dimension.
 The paradox is that despite those gains, we don’t seem much happier….